ivanhanigan/datasharing/index.md

 title: Index
 ---

-This is a guide for anyone who needs to share data with another analyst and wants to avoid the other person misunderstanding the data.
+This is a collection of evidence based recommendations for anyone who needs to share data with another analyst and wants to avoid the other person misunderstanding the data.

 #### [Introduction](/datasharing/introduction)